-Consumed in a tea, capsule or tincture form, gingko biloba is also commonly used to treat asthma and circulatory diseases.
+Consumed in tea, capsule, or tincture form, ginkgo biloba is also commonly used to treat asthma and circulatory diseases.

-Stretching as you rise from your seat, increase oxygenation in your blood, sends more oxygen to your brain and muscles and boosts your metabolism.
+Stretching as you rise from your seat, increases oxygenation in your blood sends more oxygen to your brain and muscles and boosts your metabolism.
 This increases alertness and focus.

 Try combining your office stretch routine with a fresh apple.
 Simply the act of chewing an apple opens up muscle and neural pathways.
 The fructose in the apple kick starts your metabolism and your energy production.